Women are waiting later to get married, according to recently published statistics.

 As reported by The Daily Mail, the average age of a first-time bride is now 30, and rising.
 That’s according to the figures from the Office for National Statistics.

-The reason behind the delay is that woman increasingly choose to spend longer pursuing their careers, searching for their perfect partner or saving to afford everything from the wedding reception venue to the catering.
+The reason behind the delay is that woman increasingly choose to spend longer pursuing their careers, searching for their perfect partner or saving to afford everything from the london wedding location to the catering.

 “You no longer need marriage to prove that you are an adult, so there’s not the rush that there used to be for young people,” explained Simon Duncan, professor of comparative social policy at Bradford University.